 Finally, it was time for us to get down to the business of eating pizza, and our attentive wait staff created a special, off-menu (but soon to be on menu), item just for us: a Muffaletta Pizza, which they cheekily call The Big Muff ($18.00)!
 This round pie is based on the famous New Orleans sandwich, being topped with Green Olive salad and both mortadella and sopresatta before being buried in cheese.
 This pizza is so rich and loaded with toppings and yet the suportive crust stays crisp and light.
 A small pie can easily be shared between two people, with a shared salad, and it is doubtful you would leave hungry.
 We will concur that L’asso EV deserves to lay claim to serving the “Best Pizza in the East Village.”
 We will be back for more.

 L’asso EV is Located at 107 First Avenue, Between 6th and 7th Streets in NYC’s East Village.
-Phone 212-837-2048 to make a reservation and visit their awesome website to find out about special nights and events.

 Miss May from Pizza is My Lover Series